-National EMS Week has been May 17-23 this year.
+National EMS Week is held in May every year.
 I’m coming to the celebration party a bit late, but my thoughts and appreciation are nonetheless meaningful and sincere.
 Thank you to everyone who provides Emergency Medical Services in communities around the country.

 What is National EMS Week?

 EMS refers to medical practitioners who respond to 911 calls, treat the injured or sick, and transport people in crisis health situations to hospitals.

 National EMS Week activities are planned and coordinated by the American College of Emergency Physicians (ACEP) and the National Association of Emergency Medical Technicians (NAEMT).

 In 1974, President Ford authorized the first National EMS Week to honor and celebrate the important work that EMS practitioners do in their communities.

 Over the years, I’ve known many dedicated people emergency medical service personnel.
 But I have honestly never understood the amount of time and dedication they put into this important service until recently.

 My daughter and son-in-law, and their *14-year old daughter, volunteer for the local rescue squad here in Southern Maryland.
 I am very proud of the work they do.
 But I also never knew that fire and rescue departments in our county are ALL volunteer positions!

 Although they volunteer on the ambulance and at the rescue squad on a part-time basis, there are also full-time volunteers.
 Some people have been volunteering at the same rescue squad for over 50 years!
 Some EMS companies in Maryland have both paid workers and volunteers, but our county has always functioned with volunteers only.
 It all just amazes me!